AutoMOOSE: An Agentic AI for Autonomous Phase-Field Simulation: Results

-The results of Sections~\ref{sec:input_fidelity}--\ref{sec:arrhenius} were achieved after the Reviewer agent ($f_4$) autonomously resolved three distinct classes of runtime failures encountered during plugin development.
-Each failure class illustrates both the Reviewer's diagnostic capability and the structural properties of MOOSE error messages that make automated root-cause attribution tractable.
+Three classes of input-level defect surfaced during initial \texttt{GrainGrowth} plugin development and were caught by the execution screen before any physically meaningless result could propagate (Table~\ref{tab:failure_recovery}).
+Each illustrates the structural property of MOOSE error messages that makes automated root-cause attribution tractable.